 Chris does much of his work in China.
 He says that one of the biggest problems we have is democracy, which means planners don’t make long-term decisions.
 China is completely different, he says.
 He says he can see the impact of that.

 President Xi – in one in three policy speeches – talks about food.
-This is very different to in the West.
+This is very different from the West.
 Often he is talking about food safety – this is because the country has a very broken food system.

-Why would a country of 1.2 billion worry about – there are now 65 million who are middle class, who don’t want to eat food from China.
+Why would a country of 1.2 billion worry about it?
+There are now 65 million who are middle class, who don’t want to eat food from China.
 When there is loss in trust it weakens stability – and the biggest issue comes from the supply system for food.